Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 We all know a beautifully landscaped yard is the way to increase your home’s curb appeal.
-A well-planned design not only increases the value of your home, it also provides enjoyable outdoor spaces in which to spend time with family and friends.
+A well-planned design not only increases the value of your home, but also provides enjoyable outdoor spaces in which to spend time with family and friends.
 In fact, some neighborhoods even stipulate minimum landscaping requirements for residents.

 Even if you are feeling a bit cash strapped after closing on your house, you should consider stretching your budget a little further to make the yard presentable.
 If you purchased a foreclosure, your yard may be in desperate need of attention.
-On the other hand, perhaps you bought in a brand new development with only sod and a couple of twig trees.
+On the other hand, perhaps you bought a house in a brand new development with only sod and a couple of twig trees.
 Either way, you need to spruce things up with a budget-friendly landscape plan.

-Do It Yourself
+1. Do It Yourself

 Whenever possible, do the work yourself.
 Invite friends and family to help.
 You’ll be surprised how much cheap labor you’ll attract by offering up a barbeque and beer party as payment.
 Sure you’ll all be dirty, sweaty and tired at the end of the day, but your yard will look fabulous!

-Use the Right Plants
+2. Use the Right Plants